Nathan-Potgieter/Making-of-MCmarket/README.md

 save(training_data, file = "data/training_data.Rda")
 ```

-#### An Example of Each Correlation Matrix Type
+#### An Example of Each Type of Correlation Matrix

+Note that they are converted from covariance matrices to correlation
+matrices before being plotted.

 <img src="README_files/figure-gfm/showing some training data-1.png" width="80%" height="80%" /><img src="README_files/figure-gfm/showing some training data-2.png" width="80%" height="80%" /><img src="README_files/figure-gfm/showing some training data-3.png" width="80%" height="80%" />

+# Building the Monte Carlo Framework

-# Step 1: Draw a series of random uniformly distributed numbers across a set of variables with a specified dependence structure.
+## Step 1: Draw a series of random uniformly distributed numbers across a set of variables with a specified dependence structure.

-## Generating Random Draws with Numerous Copula Functions
+### Generating Random Draws Using Various Copulas

-### Elliptal copulas
+#### Elliptal copulas

 Elliptal copulas such as the Gaussian and the student t copulas, allow
 us to specify a correlation matrix before randomly selecting